expertum-net/RAP-training/Part 3 - inteface views.md

 - choose you transport
 - **Next** (do not choose finish this will save time)
 - On the next screen you can select your template
-    - Define Root View Entity for Hero
+    - Define Root View Entity for Hero and Universe
     - Define View Entity for the others
 - **Finish**
 ![alt text](image.png)